eMIKARp/Sample_menu/README.md

 # Sample_menu
-a piece of code that displays a menu with three buttons, after clicking on the a dialog box with message pops out
+a piece of code that displays menu with three buttons, after clicking on them a dialog box with message pops out

     package simple_menu;